Marina Vega: The French resistance

 Vega was living in Paris when World War II broke out in 1939.
 The family that had welcomed her decided to flee to Mexico and invited her along, but Marina, even without hearing from her parents, made the decision to return to Spain instead.
 She made the trip while sitting on her suitcase in a crowded cattle car.
 Upon arriving in Madrid, she tracked down her family members who were in hiding.

 Her status under the Franco regime caused her depression and she went to León with some family friends.
 There she met a young man who was related to the French diplomatic service.
 When Franco closed the Embassy of France, the French secret service was installed in the English embassy.
 Vega was introduced to them just when they were looking for a Spanish woman who was not registered and who could move freely around the country.
 Vega, 17 years old, was recruited.

 She escorted refugees and brought documents and money, which she would strap onto her back.
 Between 1942 and 1944, I made two trips a week to France.
 I don't know how many people I could have brought with me.
 I deduce that they were French Jews fleeing from the Nazis.
-Also some English.The resistance support network ranged from tailors to dress border crossers to document forgers.
-One day the group was discovered by the Spanish counterintelligence, so she had to flee to France where, from 1945 to 1950, Vega continued to work with the Free French Forces until the conclusion of World War II.
+Also some English.The resistance support network in Spain ranged from tailors, who dressed border crossers, to document forgers.
+One day the group was discovered by the Spanish counterintelligence service Segunda Bis, so she had to flee to France.
+She continued to work with the Free French Forces until the conclusion of World War II.